dynasheu/Standby-PSU/README.md

 Small sandby PSU for low power applications.

+## standby-psu-test
+This sketch is for debugging and testing on arduino.
+Uses normal IRremote.h library.

 ## standby-psu-master
+Coming soon.

 This sketch is for use with ATTiny.
-Uses tiny_IRremote.h library.
+Uses tiny_IRremote.h and SendOnlySoftwareSerial.h libraries.

 I/O:
 - button